-One of the most abundant colors in landscape photography, green manifests in organic life.
+Green is one of the most abundant colors in landscape photography.
+That’s because it manifests in organic life.
 Its cool tones create peace and tranquillity.

 Orange is often encountered in the sunsets of landscape photography.
 As a warm color, orange inspires happiness and passion.

 Browns in landscape photography illustrate the earth.
 Brown is a visual anchor.
 It shows a viewer the condition of an environment.

 Conclusion: Colorful Landscape Photography (Color Theory)